julienlargetpiet/edm1/README.md

 Argument      |Description
 ------------- |----------------
-`vec`     |     is th input vector mc is a vector containing the values you want to get the index for the nth occurence in vec
+`vec`     |     is th input vector
+`mc`     |     is a vector containing the values you want to get the index for the nth occurence in vec `n`     |     is the value of the occurence
-`wnb`     |     is a string you are sure is not in mc `is`     |     the value of the occurence
+`wnb`     |     is a string you are sure is not in mc

 # `match_n2`